-The Group as lessor
+The Group as Lessor

 Amounts due from lessees under finance leases are recorded as receivables at the amount of the Group's net investment in the leases.
+The lease payments are allocated as principle and interest.
 Finance lease income is allocated to accounting periods so as to reflect a constant periodic rate of return on the Group's net investment outstanding in respect of the leases.
-Lease receivables are classified under loans in the accompanying statement of financial position.